 Who was behind the jihadist attacks on Europe and North America?

-Although the vast majority of Islamist attacks are elsewhere in the world, an unprecedented number in Europe and North America - more than 50 in total - have put the authorities under great pressure to prevent further deaths.
+Although the vast majority of Islamist attacks are elsewhere in the world, an unprecedented number have taken place in Europe and North America since the declaration of a "caliphate" by the so-called Islamic State, in June 2014.

-The first look at the data behind the attacks - everything from the age of the perpetrators, to immigration status - offers counter-terrorism officials, and the public, an insight that could help them identify the best responses.
+The first look at the data behind the attacks - everything from the age of the perpetrators, to immigration status - offers an insight into those responsible and how they might be tackled.

 Where the attacks were

-We identified 52 attacks between December 2014 and early June 2017 that we considered to be acts of jihadist terrorism.
+We identified 63 attacks between September 2014 and late August 2017 that we considered to be acts of jihadist terrorism.

-Regardless of country, most attacks were in large towns and cities - including London, Paris, Nice, Berlin, Brussels and Orlando.
+Regardless of country, most attacks were in large towns and cities - including Barcelona, London, Manchester, Paris, Nice, Berlin, Brussels, Stockholm and Orlando.

 Many others targeted crowded spaces such as busy pedestrian areas, entertainment venues or transport hubs.